MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 `Instructional bandwidth` - the number of instructions finishing per unit time: ex 1 car/ 60 min   (1 divided by the slowest stage time)

-`Von neuman bottle neck` - when the person/robot is busyand has to wait until it can move along the pipeline/assembly line.
+`Von neuman bottle neck` - when the person/robot is busy and has to wait until it can move along the pipeline/assembly line.

-`super scalar architecture` - extra hardware at the slowest stages
+`super scalar architecture` - extra hardware at the slowest stages - requires more money for more things to happen in parallel

 - there is no direct relationship between latency and bandwidth
 - a longer/deeper pipeline can increase bandwidth and may lengthen, shorten, or not affect the latency

 - sometimes it doesn't matter when latency is high but we will see soon why.

+Ideal pipeline:
+- no bottle necks
+- no slowest stage
+- superscalar architecture: extra hardware at the slowest stage

 ## Netflix
 original latency: several days